nazarigue/hugoBook/content/docs/Getting Started/content/Hidden Wisdom.md

 weight: 5
 ---

-## Here is a comprehesive list of technologies and topics regarding web
+## Here is a comprehensive list of technologies and topics regarding web

 [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge)